by Jake Cordero

 A controversial Jazz Age figure, Crandon stumped investigators for decades — including those with Scientific American magazine.
 Others, however, suspected fraud.
 Some activities associated with the Crandon séance room appear to have rational explanations.
 Some do not.

-Born Mina Stinson on July 29, 1889, the future medium spent her youth in Ontario, Canada but eventually made her way to Boston, Massachusetts.
+Born Mina Stinson on July 29, 1889, the storied medium spent her youth in Ontario, Canada but eventually made her way to Boston, Massachusetts.
 There, she settled in one of the city’s tonier neighborhoods with her second husband, the Harvard surgeon Le Roi Goddard Crandon.
-Ms. Crandon soon began conducting séances for friends at their home and early on purportedly made contact with her deceased brother, who had been killed some years earlier in a railway accident.
+Mina soon began conducting séances for friends at their home and early on purportedly made contact with her deceased brother Walter, who had been killed some years earlier in a railway accident.

 Witnesses to Mina Crandon’s séances reported rapping noises, mysterious music and even direct voice contact from Walter.
 Others reported clocks stopping and furniture moving on their own accord.

 In late 1923 Mina travelled to Europe, appearing in both Paris and London.
 Several Parisian experts reported strange phenomenon during her séances, even though they were conducted under strict controls.
 In London, during a séance before the Society for Psychical Research, the group’s famous “fraud-proof” table twice rose to a height of six inches, according to reports.

 The following year Scientific American assigned a committee to investigate Crandon.
 Committee members spent months at the task, participating in multiple sittings and taking copious notes.
 But they deadlocked as to the primary question before them: was Margery Crandon a fraud?
 In the magazine’s November 1924 edition individual committee members pronounced their own verdicts with some convinced by Margery, others remaining non-committal and only one proclaiming her a fake.